CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ### Validate NetQ Agents are Running

 You can confirm that NetQ Agents are running on switches and hosts (if installed) using the `netq show agents` command.
-Viewing the **Status** column of the output indicates whether the agent is up and current, labelled *Fresh*, or down and stale, labelled *Rotten*.
+The **Status** indicates whether the agent is up and current, labelled *Fresh*, or down and stale, labelled *Rotten*.
 Additional information includes the agent status &mdash; whether it is time synchronized, how long it has been up, and the last time its state changed.

 This example shows NetQ Agent state on all devices.